 External USB modem for 3G/4G networks

-During the operation of the Gateway Monitor software using an external 3G/4G USB modem, upon the occurrence of an “emergency” event or when the device status changes to the indicated phone numbers, an SMS message of a certain format can be sent or a pre-recorded voice message can be sounded or sent E-mail message to the specified e-mail address.
+During the operation of the TTA Monitor software using an external 3G / 4G USB modem, when an “emergency” event occurs, when the states of the device or loops change, an SMS message of a certain format can be sent to the specified phone numbers, a pre-recorded voice message can be sounded or sent E-mail message to the specified e-mail address.

 To call the form, use the “Notification” menu bar item.
-To configure the parameters, select the connected and configured modem in the drop-down list.
-After selecting a modem, the phone number of the current cellular operator’s SIM card and IMEI modem installed in the SIM card modem will be displayed.
+To configure the parameters, select the connected and configured modem from the drop-down list.
+After selecting the modem, the phone number of the SIM-card of the current mobile operator installed in the modem and the IMEI of the modem will be displayed.

-Next, indicate the number (or numbers) of the phone to which notifications of recorded “emergency” events will be sent.
-Using the “ticks” “SMS” and/or “Call” (in the “Phone Numbers” parameter group), it is indicated which type of notification will be sent to the specified number.
+With the help of the “SMS” and/or “Call” checkboxes (in the “Phone Numbers” parameter group), it is indicated what type of notification will be sent to the specified number.

-To activate the distribution of notifications via an external modem, use the “Connect” button.
+To activate sending notifications via an external modem, use the “Connect” button.

-In working condition, the Notification taskbar button takes the following form – .
-If the connection to the modem is not established, the appearance of the button will remain unchanged – and distribution does not occur.
+In working state, the taskbar button “Notification” takes the following form –.
+If the connection to the modem is not established, the appearance of the button will remain unchanged – and the broadcast will not occur.

 ALARM [device name] [event]